- Copywriting is the art of selling through writing.

 - Make it easy to find the deals others missed

-- Gives you the keys to make high profit off virtually all the deals you decide to do
+- Gives you the keys to making high profits off virtually all the deals you decide to do

 - Three steps to avoid chasing deals that won’t work.